-2.8.4.4 The premium and reserve risk shock scenario is based on the same segmentation into lines of business used for the calculation of technical provisions.
+2.6.4.4 The premium and reserve risk shock scenario is based on the same segmentation into lines of business used for the calculation of technical provisions.
 However, an insurance line of business and the corresponding line of business for proportional reinsurance are merged, based on the assumption that the risk profile of both lines of business is similar.

-Segment 1, 13 Motor vehicle liability insurance and proportional reinsurance 2, 14 Other motor insurance and proportional reinsurance 3, 15 Marine, aviation and transport insurance and proportional reinsurance 4, 16 Fire and other damage to property insurance and proportional reinsurance 5, 17 General liability insurance and proportional reinsurance 6, 18 Credit and suretyship insurance and proportional reinsurance 7, 19 Legal expenses insurance and proportional reinsurance 8, 20 Assistance and its proportional reinsurance 9, 21 Miscellaneous financial loss insurance and proportional reinsurance 25 Non-proportional casualty reinsurance 26 Non-proportional marine, aviation and transport reinsurance 27 Non-proportional property reinsurance
+Segment 1, 3 13 Motor vehicle liability insurance and proportional reinsurance 2, 3 14 Other motor insurance and proportional reinsurance 3, 3 15 Marine, aviation and transport insurance and proportional reinsurance 4, : 16 Fire and other damage to property insurance and proportional reinsurance 5, 3 17 General liability insurance and proportional reinsurance 6, 3 18 Credit and suretyship insurance and proportional reinsurance 7, 3 19 Legal expenses insurance and proportional reinsurance 8, 2 20 Assistance and its proportional reinsurance 9, 2 21 Miscellaneous financial loss insurance and proportional reinsurance 2!
+5 Non-proportional casualty reinsurance 2(6 Non-proportional marine, aviation and transport reinsurance 2 7 Non-proportional property reinsurance For ook ont the volume measures and standard deviations for promium

-- 2.8.4.5 For each segment, the volume measures and standard deviations for premium and reserve risk are denoted as follows: - V(prem,s) is the volume measure for premium risk; - $V{(res,s)}$ is the volume measure for reserve risk ; - $\sigma{(prem,s)}$ is the standard deviation for premium risk; - $\sigma{(res,s)}$ is the standard deviation for reserve risk. - 2.8.4.6 The volume measure for premium risk in the individual segment is determined as follows:
+- 2.6.4.5 For each segment, the volume measures and standard deviations for premium and reserve risk are denoted as follows: - $V{(prem,s)}$ is the volume measure for premium risk; - V(res.s) is the volume measure for reserve risk ; - $\sigma{(prem.s)}$ is the standard deviation for premium risk; - $\sigma{(res.s)}$ is the standard deviation for reserve risk. - 2.6.4.6 The volume measure for premium risk in the individual segment is determined as follows: